ruadapt/CaQR/README.md

 The modified circuit will be in the output folder with ```_reuse``` appended to its file name.
 For the above example, the resulting code will be saved at ```output/bv_n10_reuse.qasm```.
 Additional files ending with ```_reuse_chain.txt``` and ```_reuse_map.txt``` will also be created, for verification purpose.

-To verify the output files, run validate.py.
+To verify the output, run validate.py.
 Below is an example using bv_n10:
 ```bash
 python validate.py bv_n10
 ```

+Note that you must run the "main.py" to generate the output for one benchmark file before you run "validate.py" on the same benchmark.
+For running "validate.py", you do not have to specify the path of the benchmark, as the path is hardcoded.